 Certain Portable Electronic Communications Devices, Including Mobile Phones and Components Thereof (Inv.
 No. 337-TA-885)

-Lead counsel defending Google Inc. against Nokia in a second ITC investigation in which Nokia asserted four patents against Google products and services.
+Lead counsel defending Google, Inc. against Nokia in a second ITC investigation in which Nokia asserted four patents against Google products and services.
 This investigation settled very favourably for Google, in February 2014.
 Lead counsel defending Google Inc. against Nokia in a second ITC investigation in which Nokia asserted four patents against Google products and services.
-This investigation settled very favourably for Google, in February 2014.
+This investigation settled very favorably for Google, in February 2014.

 Certain Electronic Devices, Including Mobile Phones and Tablet Computers, and Components Thereof (Inv.
 No. 337-TA-847)

 Lead counsel for Google Inc. in an ITC investigation in which Nokia asserted patent infringement claims against Google's customer, HTC.
 After disposing of patent allegations for four patents before trial, Shamita tried this case in June of 2013 on one remaining patent.
 In September 2013, the ALJ issued his Determination, finding that none of HTC devices incorporating Google's products and services infringed the remaining asserted patent.
 The Commission did not issue any determination reversing or remanding the ALJ's determination.

 Shamita defends Walmart's global eCommerce division in various patent litigation matters throughout the US, including courts in the Eastern District of Texas, Central and Northern Districts of California and Delaware.